jamiegunn/docker-sample-3-tier/README.md

   'email_id' VARCHAR(45) NULL,
   PRIMARY KEY ('emp_id'));
 `
-7. Open up Postman, do a GET on `http://localhost:8080/api/employees/` -- The results should be [].
-This tests connectivity to the DB.
+7. Open up Postman, do a GET on `http://localhost:8080/api/employees/` -- The results should be `[]`.
+This tests connectivity to the DB via the Spring/Maven backend.
 8. Open up the browser to:  `http://localhost:3000` -- This will show end to end connectivity, no employees, and show an environment variable being used.
 9. Open up Workbench, and add a record or two to the Employee Table